vinitvilla/AI_enterprise/README.md

 But this is a simple project with just a file to upload so I felt gitHub is enough to get the things done.

+Description:
+This is a project of two classification algorithm used to classify the breast cancer.

 Good day :)